I’ve seen too many people lose critical software because they didn’t take storage seriously.

 Here’s what keeps me up at night.
 Someone gets into your storage location and walks away with your proprietary code.

-Cloud storage without proper access controls?
-That’s an open invitation.
-Same goes for physical media sitting in unlocked cabinets.
-Your competitors would love to see what you’re building.
+Cloud storage without proper access controls is basically an open invitation to trouble.
+Physical media in unlocked cabinets?
+Your competitors would jump at the chance to see what you’re building.
+It’s that simple.

 Think about should my mac be on zillexit update protocols.
 They exist because unprotected systems get compromised.